wiusmarques/admin.flip.investimentos/README.md

 1. Navigate to the install.php script in your web browser.
 1. Follow the installation instructions.

-# 2- Remove Folders
+## 2- Remove Folders

 Remove two folder before download this repositorie:

 1. config/
 2. plugins/

-# 3- Download this repository
+## 3- Download this repository

+Use the git command to this task

-# 4- After configurantion database access on the instalation proccess do you need execute all migrations with command:
+## 4- After configurantion database access on the instalation proccess do you need execute all migrations with command:

 `php artisan october:up`